SystemsApproach/ops/lifecycle.rst

 installing the collection of microservices that are to run on each cluster.
 These microservices, organized as one or more applications, are specified by Helm Charts.
-If we were trying to deploy a single Chart on just one one Kubernetes cluster, they we'd be done: Helm is exactly the right tool to carry out that task.
+If we were trying to deploy a single Chart on just one one Kubernetes cluster, then we'd be done: Helm is exactly the right tool to carry out that task.
 The value of Fleet is that it scales up that process, helping us manage the deployment of multiple charts across multiple clusters.
 (Fleet is a spin-off from